Azure/azqr/jumpstart_drops/azqr-tutorial/_index.md

 ## Table of Contents

-- [Installation](#installing-azure-quick-review): Step-by-step instructions for installing Azure Quick Review on various operating systems.
+- [Installation](#installing-azure-quick-review) Step-by-step instructions for installing Azure Quick Review on various operating systems.
-- [Usage](#usage-of-azure-quick-review): Detailed guide on how to use Azure Quick Review after installation, including running scans and filtering recommendations.
+- [Usage](#azure-quick-review-usage) Detailed guide on how to use Azure Quick Review after installation, including running scans and filtering recommendations.
-- [Examples](#scenario-scanning-all-resources-in-a-subscription): Practical examples demonstrating how to use Azure Quick Review effectively with sample commands and expected outputs.
+- [Examples](#scenario-scanning-all-resources-in-a-subscription) Practical examples demonstrating how to use Azure Quick Review effectively with sample commands and expected outputs.

 ## Purpose